Miracleman: Revival

-Marvelman in Warrior (1982-1985)
+Marvelman at Quality Communications (1982–1984)

 When planning Warrior, editor Dez Skinn planned a similar set of content to his work with Marvel UK, and identified the need for the comic to have a superhero strip.
 Having read Marvelman as a child and having encountered Mick Anglo earlier in his career, Skinn was aware of the character's status as a historic British superhero and settled on a revival for Warrior, explaining:

 It was always going to be Marvelman.
 I knew the character's history: I'd had a few Annuals as a kid and those cheap and nasty little comics.
 Wasn't particularly thrilled with them, outside of occasional stunning art, but I'd always had a soft spot for Mick Anglo ...
 So, given the difference between a brand-new character who would sell no more copies, or a somewhat forgotten character who might sell about a dozen more, I opted to follow the similar relaunch I'd done with Captain Britain—tease at first, then, as a bonus, surprise those who actually cared.
 If it failed, it was only six pages out of 52—the beauty of the anthology approach.

 Skinn's first two choices to write Marvelman were Steve Parkhouse and Steve Moore.
 Both expressed a lack of interest, and when Moore told Skinn that his friend Alan Moore would "give his eye teeth" to write Marvelman, Skinn agreed to let him submit a pitch for the series.
 Alan Moore had also read Marvelman as a child before discovering DC Comics.
 However, as a teenager he found some of the Marvelman annuals while holidaying in Great Yarmouth, and enjoyed them more than he had expected.
 Also influenced by reading Harvey Kurtzman's Mad spoof "Superduperman", he was fascinated by the idea of what had happened to the fictional character in the meantime.